 The Denver Broncos coaching search in 2022 landed on Nathaniel Hackett, bringing in the Green Bay Packers offensive coordinator to revitalize the offense.
-A few months later, Hackett is in jeopardy of being one of the NFL coaches fired in 2022.
+A few months later, Hackett is out and Denver must begin a coaching search for the second consecutive offseason.

 Hired on Jan.
 27, 2022, many viewed Hackett as the bait that would entice quarterback Aaron Rodgers to demand a trade to Denver.
 Instead, Rodgers stayed in Green Bay and the Broncos traded two first-round picks, two second-round picks, Noah Fant and Shelby Harris to the Seattle Seahawks for Russell Wilson.